 - Cork Wall

 Have you been looking for ways to spice up your kitchen?
-Is your kitchen backsplash too ordinary?
+Is your professional bat removal backsplash too ordinary?
 Well no more.
 All you need is a piece of wood cut out to the exact size of the area you would like to cover up.
 Next, begin massaging half-cut corks onto piece of wood until every inch is covered.
 You can elect to either try a pattern layout or just fasten them in a row formation.
 When the wood is totally covered, attach it to the wall and voila!